Don't Freak Out: What to Do When Your Hot Water System Malfunctions

 Electrical problems

-What to do if your Hot Water System Fails
+What to Do When You’re Hot Water System Fails

-Switch off the power supply or gas valve
+Turn off the power supply or gas valve.

 Switch off the water source